-A /8 to /8" (15.9 to 22.2 mm) spacing between electrodes is recommended.
+A 5/8 to 7/8" (15.9 to 22.2 mm) spacing between electrodes is recommended.
 Closer spacing produces narrow beads and deep penetration, while wider spacing reduces penetration and widens the bead.
-Spacing also affects arc stability.
-Reduce spacing to eliminate trail arc instability caused by shorting on the molten pool and increase spacing to eliminate lead arc instability caused by molten metal or slag running under the arc.
+Spacing also affects are stability.
+Reduce spacing to eliminate trail are instability caused by shorting on the molten pool and increase spacing to eliminate lead are instability caused by molten metal or slag running under the arc.

-Horizontal fillets with $\frac{3}{8''}$ (9.5 mm) and larger leg size are made with a spacing of 3'' (76.2 mm) or more.
+Horizontal fillets with 3/8" (9.5 mm) and larger leg size are made with a spacing of 3" (76.2 mm) or more.
 These are more like three pass welds than tandem arc welds.
 With this wide spacing, a DC-AC-DC combination may provide a more stable third arc than the DC-AC-AC combination recommended for most applications.